coderdj/kodiaq/source/deployment.rst

 The options for the master are stored in a configuration file in src/master at MasterConfig.ini.
 The options look as follows\
 ::

-    MONITOR_DB online        // name of monitoring database MONITOR_ADDR xedaq01     // address of mongodb server (hostname or IP) DETECTOR tpc 2002 2003   // define detector 'tpc' to communicate over ports 2002 and 2003
-    DETECTOR muon_veto 2004 2005  // define detector 'muon_veto' to communicate over ports 2004 and 2005
+   MONITOR_DB mongodb://localhost:27017/run
+   LOG_DB mongodb://user:pass@localhost:27017/log
+   RUNS_DB mongodb://localhost:27017/run

+   DETECTOR tpc 2000 3000 tpc_options.ini
+   DETECTOR tpc 2001 3001 tpc_options.ini
+   DETECTOR tpc 2002 3002 tpc_options.ini
+   DETECTOR tpc 2003 3003 tpc_options.ini
+   DETECTOR tpc 2004 3004 tpc_options.ini

 The detector names allow the web interface to send specific commands to specific detectors only.
+Each slave gets a DETECTOR line giving it's detector, port, dataport, and default ini file.

+The *_DB options accept any valid MongoDB connection string.
+Note that for the C++ driver, multiple mongos interfaces may be defined for replica sets only and are not supported for, for example, redundant interfaces to sharded clusters.

 The DDC-10 module uses telnet and requires libtcl8.5 and libexpect.